-AIR Open Studios is a unique opportunity for visitors to directly engage with the Museum’s resident artists at the beginning and midpoint of their tenure.
-In the Fall and Spring, the AIR open their studios to the public and are encouraged to discuss works in progress, sharing valuable insight into their inspirations, processes and techniques.
+AIR Open Studios is a unique opportunity for visitors to directly engage with the Museum’s resident artists at the beginning and midpoint of their residency.
+Twice a year, the AIR open their studios to the public to discuss works in progress and share valuable insight into their practices.

 Artists on Artists

-Artists on Artists invites contemporary artists to respond to specific works on view in the Studio Museum galleries with a focus on form and process.
-Through guided observation, visitors hear from artists working across a diversity of media as they reflect on impactful works, and explore their own connections to—and interpretations of—the exhibiting artist’s practice and methods.
+Artists on Artists is an in-gallery program that invites contemporary artists to respond to artworks on view with a focus on form and process.
+Through guided observation, visitors hear from artists working across a diversity of media as they explore their own connections to—and interpretations of—impactful works, reflecting on the exhibiting artist’s use of materials, techniques, and gestures.

 The Artist’s Voice

-Studio Labis a testing ground for interdisciplinary practice that invites artists, scholars, students and museum professionals to critically engage in thematic, mini-residencies.
-This dynamic platform designed for ideas in formation encourages participation, experimentation, and open exchange in the sharing of best practices and ideas across disciplines and fields of cultural study.
+Studio Lab is a testing ground for interdisciplinary practice that invites scholars, students, museum staff and artist-in-residence alumni to engage in thematic, month-long residencies.
+This dynamic platform--designed for ideas in formation--encourages participation, experimentation, and open exchange in the sharing of best practices and ideas across disciplines and fields of cultural study.

-Studio Salonis the Museum’s literary society that invites language lovers from all backgrounds to participate in a series of talks, book clubs and writing workshops inspired by our exhibitions.
-Exploring texts as important source materials for artists, this program unpacks the dynamic intersections of literature and contemporary art!
+Studio Salon invites language lovers to a series of author talks, book clubs and writing workshops inspired by our exhibitions.
+Exploring texts as important source materials for artists, this program unpacks the dynamic intersections of literature and contemporary art.

-Studio Squared is a series of informal, art-making workshops at the Studio Musuem aimed at making a wide range of studio practices accessible to adult audiences.
-Each hands-on workshop is led by either an exhibiting artist or trained teaching artist, and explores a theme and creative process highlighted through our exhibitions.
-From figure drawing to abstract painting, and papermaking to collaging, these lively workshops inspire the maker in everyone!
+Studio Squared is a monthly series of informal, art-making workshops aimed at making a wide range of studio practices accessible to adult audiences.
+Each hands-on workshop is led by an exhibiting artist or trained teaching artist, and explores a theme and creative process highlighted in the works on view.
+Including such mediums as figure drawing, collage, animation, and sculptural object-making, these lively workshops inspire the maker in everyone!